 What will Project Ignorance achieve?

-Project Ignorance may not put a dent in the universe as it is run by a small, dedicated team of people who volunteer their time without any assistance.
-But it will do sufficient for those who seek what’s really on the horizon.
+Project Ignorance may not put a dent in the universe as it is run by a small (although dedicated) team of people who volunteer their time without any assistance.

 Child Kidnapped & Smuggled In A Cardboard Box https://t.co/Op3rEPeqHC pic.twitter.com/IlgLJEnC1T